gaboesquivel/gaboesquivel/content/projects/asoblockchain.md

 achievements:
   - Co-founded Costa Rica's first blockchain association in 2017.
   - Established educational partnerships with ADEN International Business School and ULACIT.
-  - Created CriptoCantinaCR, a successful weekly educational and networking initiative.
+  - Started CriptoCantinaCR, a weekly meetup that later became a formal education program.
-  - Organized TicoBlockchain, Costa Rica's premier blockchain conference.
+  - Organized TicoBlockchain, Costa Rica's first international crypto and blockchain conference.
   - Developed advocacy programs for blockchain policy and regulation.
-  - Built a vibrant community supporting blockchain innovation and adoption.
+  - Ran educational programs, industry partnerships, and community events for members.
 story:
-  - AsoBlockchain is Costa Rica's leading non-profit blockchain association, focused on fostering trust, transparency, and innovation in the country's blockchain ecosystem.
-As a co-founder, I helped establish the organization's core principles and strategic direction.
+  - AsoBlockchain is a Costa Rican nonprofit for blockchain education, industry collaboration, events, and policy.
+As a co-founder, I helped set the organization's direction and first programs.
-  - We developed initiatives like CriptoCantina and TicoBlockchain conference to create opportunities for education and community building.
-Our partnerships with institutions like ADEN Business School and ULACIT expanded access to specialized blockchain education.
+  - I helped start CriptoCantina and TicoBlockchain as education and gathering points, and worked on partnerships with ADEN Business School and ULACIT so there was somewhere to learn the technology.
-  - The association participates in policy discussions and regulatory frameworks to represent members' interests while promoting responsible blockchain adoption.
-Our work includes educational programs, industry partnerships, and community building.
+  - I also took part in policy discussions around regulation, representing members while keeping the association's work on education, partnerships, and events.
 related:
   - url: "https://gaboesquivel.com/blog/2019-03-ticoblockchain-2019-recap"
     title: "TicoBlockchain 2019 Recap"